Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Experiment

 \textbf{Datasets.} The core of the GSLs task lies in identifying multiple entities within an image.
 To accurately assess the effectiveness of our approach, we employ widely used multi-label datasets for evaluation, including PASCAL VOC 2012 (VOC) \cite{VOC}, MS-COCO 2014 (COCO) \cite{COCO}, and NUS-WIDE (NUS) \cite{NUS}.
 As our method operates in a zero-shot inference setting without training, we use only the test sets from these datasets.
 Specifically, following \cite{datasetSplitRef1,datasetSplitRef2}, we divided each dataset into four non-overlapping subsets.
-For the NUS dataset, we validate our method's effectiveness on a test set created by randomly sampling 10,000 images from the original NUS test set.
-The more details of these datasets can be obtained from Table \ref{table_datasets} and Appendix E.
+In addition, we collected a real-world open-vocabulary dataset (OVD) to evaluate our method, consisting of 200 test images spanning both indoor and outdoor scenarios.

 \textbf{Models.} The pre-trained LLaVA-1.5-7B \cite{LLaVA} model is used as the base model, and we apply our CoA approach to this model to address GSLs tasks.
-Furthermore, we compare our approach with three popular LMMs: BLIP-2 \cite{BLIP-2}, InstructBLIP \cite{InstructBLIP}, and MiniGPT-4 \cite{MiniGPT-4}.
-Additional details are provided in Appendix C.
+Furthermore, we compare our approach with three popular VLMs: BLIP-2 \cite{BLIP-2}, InstructBLIP \cite{InstructBLIP}, and MiniGPT-4 \cite{MiniGPT-4}.

 \textbf{Baselines.} We categorize our baselines into two main groups for comparative analysis.
 The first group involves using VQA models to directly predict class names associated with an image.
 This includes BLIP-2 \cite{BLIP-2}, InstructBLIP \cite{InstructBLIP}, LLaVA \cite{LLaVA}, and MiniGPT-4 \cite{MiniGPT-4}, all of which have demonstrated outstanding performance in VQA tasks.
 The second group consists of captioning approaches, as captions effectively encapsulate the semantic content of images.
-For these, we also evaluate the same four LMMs, given their proven efficacy in caption generation.
+For these, we also evaluate the same four VLMs, given their proven efficacy in caption generation.
+We utilize different sets of VQA and captioning instructions to obtain the optimal results for these baselines.

-\textbf{Implementation Details.} All experiments were conducted on two NVIDIA 4090 GPUs.
-Following CaSED \cite{VIC} and the BLIP-2 \cite{BLIP-2} demo, for captioning, we used the prompt ``Question: what’s in the image?
-Answer:”.
-For VQA, we used the prompt ``Question: What are the names of objects in this image?
-Answer:".

-\textbf{Evaluation metrics.} Given that the GSLs task requires identifying multiple entities, we aim for model predictions to be as comprehensive and accurate as possible.
-Therefore, we designed two evaluation metrics that separately assess comprehensiveness ($\text{M}_{\text{clip}}$) and accuracy ($\text{M}_{\text{ram}}$).
-Due to page limitations, we provide details on the definitions and calculation formulas for these two metrics in Appendix D.